xdawxd/Pathfinding_Visualisation/README.md

 - Pick a starting point and an end point by selecting two squares inside the grid
 - Draw the obstacles
-- Run the program by pressing SPACEBAR
+- Choose one of the algorithms listed above
 ```

 ### Algorithms: